imchin/Xicro/docs/setupxicro.rst

     cd ~/xxx_ws          # cd to your workspace colcon build
-    ros2 run xicro_pkg generate_xicro_node.py argv1  // Xicro node will be created at path ~xxx_ws/scr/Xicro/xicro_pkg/scripts
+    ros2 run xicro_pkg generate_xicro_node.py -mcu_type  // Xicro node will be created at path ~xxx_ws/scr/Xicro/xicro_pkg/scripts

-argv1 : This is the mcu family that you want to use, Can be [arduino , esp , stm32]
+-mcu_type (require) : This is the mcu family that you want to use, Can be [arduino , esp , stm32]

 .. code-block:: sh